 This person is crucial for the success of downloading and running the code and the key to both acquiring the software and license.
 If you have confirmed that your university has access to Simcenter STAR-CCM+, continue with step 2 below to download the software.

 If your university does not have access to Simcenter STAR-CCM+, you can start the process to get access to it.
-Inform your supervisor or professor that the university can easily get a free trial for a year through the Siemens grant application program, or purchase a license.
+Inform your supervisor or professor that the university can easily apply for a grant with the fees waived for the first year, through the Siemens grant application program, or purchase a license.
 Point your supervisor to the process described in this article.
 Once that process is completed, continue to step 2 below to download the software.